enanesh/book-search-engine/README.md

 Welcome to the Book Search Engine Github repository!
 This project is a powerful search engine for books that has been designed to offer a seamless user experience, thanks to the use of cutting-edge technologies such as Apollo Server and GraphQL.

-With this project, we have set up an Apollo Server that uses GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
-This provides greater flexibility and allows for more efficient data retrieval and manipulation.We have also modified the existing authentication middleware so that it works seamlessly in the context of a GraphQL API.
-Additionally, we have created an Apollo Provider that enables requests to communicate with the Apollo Server, resulting in a faster and more streamlined user experience.
+With this project, I have set up an Apollo Server that uses GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
+This provides greater flexibility and allows for more efficient data retrieval and manipulation.I have also modified the existing authentication middleware so that it works seamlessly in the context of a GraphQL API.
+Additionally, I have created an Apollo Provider that enables requests to communicate with the Apollo Server, resulting in a faster and more streamlined user experience.

- This app was deployed using Heroku:
+ This app was deployed using Heroku: https://dashboard.heroku.com/apps/immense-lowlands-26942/resources